 Salad Money can help

 Whichever area of education you work in, Salad Money can offer financial support.
-We provide fair, ethical loans for teachers and other key workers.
+We provide fair, ethical loans for teachers and other workers across the UK.
 So if you need a small and affordable loan to help you sort out your debts and get started on the path to saving, apply online at Salad Money today.